Blog/Quality Assurance

 Latency is a vital aspect of quality.
 Let's mark down key reasons that can make a product owner reconsider the importance of latency:

 Now that the points are marked down let us explain why we think that these points make latency important.
 Only when we approach very niche uses of certain products do we also tend to approach people who have gotten used to waiting a bit longer for their content to load on the screen?
 The general “deadline” for the main content on a page to be loaded is less than 2 seconds.
 Two seconds is a very conservative estimate, and most users demand more and more as technology improves.
 After this seemingly arbitrary point, the majority of users stop waiting and go on to other sites or applications.
 Unfortunately, this point also applies to situations where conditions are less than perfect.
-The loading deadline is a thing not just for text format but also for starting calls, opening a Reel or an application, or performing any other action.
+The loading deadline is a thing not just for text format but also for starting calls, opening a reel or an application, or performing any other action.

 Latency is an effective measurement to show how optimized your product is against the device that is helping the user consume your product.
-In our tests, we have seen that, for example, YouTube works really well on Android devices, but when we go to the iOS platform, it all falls to pieces under network limitations, for example, 3 Mbps or less.
+In our tests, we have seen, for example, that YouTube works really well on Android devices, but when we go to the iOS platform, it all falls to pieces under network limitations, for example, 3 Mbps or less.
 Lower performance can occur due to platform limitations, but it is generally bad practice to accept slow performance.
 Slow or bad performance is a key aspect of why people stop using websites or applications.
 One bad regression might be caught a day after release, but for some, it might be enough to look for a switch to a different product for the long term.

 Why measuring end-to-end latency is important